JonnyHaystack/HayBox/README.md

 - Controller modes and communication backends (e.g. DInput, GameCube, N64) are separate, independent entities, meaning you can use all of your controller modes with all supported consoles without any extra work
-- Very easily switch between different GameCube polling rates in order to have optimal latency on console, overclocked adapter, or anything else
+- Very easily switch between different GameCube/N64 polling rates in order to have optimal latency on console, overclocked adapter, or anything else
-- Nintendo 64 support upcoming
 - Nunchuk support upcoming

 [![GitHub issues](https://img.shields.io/github/issues/JonnyHaystack/HayB0XX)](https://github.com/JonnyHaystack/HayB0XX/issues)